MattRiley78/stock-analysis/README.md

 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/106561880/174915748-c1b8cb65-c413-43e3-b8ac-0144f8065b5f.png)

 ### Challenges and Difficulties Encountered
-Creating the refactored code eliminated the need for nested loops.
-In order to accomplish this, certain sections of the code had to be reordered or rewritten based on the new logic using additional variables and arrays.
-New code had to go through more debugging in order to work.
+Creating the refactored code eliminated the need for nested loops in this case.
+However, in order to accomplish this, certain sections of the code had to be reordered or rewritten based on the new logic using additional variables and arrays.
+New code had to go through more debugging in order to work properly.

 ## Results